oOperaho/Cruzeiro/README.md

   ![Procfile](https://user-images.githubusercontent.com/61850743/120256302-35333a80-c264-11eb-9d37-3a3027a4016f.png)

   * The _requirements.txt_ has to contain all the packages/versions that are being used on the application.
-I also forgot to put a "discord=" line to invoke the main discord package.
+I also forgot to put a "discord==1.0.1" line to invoke the main discord package.
   * On Heroku CLI, i had to make a **heroku ps:scale web=1 worker=1** after update the Procfile.
 This line sets the amount of dynos that will be used.
 Also, i had to enable the options of web and worker (after commit) on Heroku dashboard resources page.